Missions beyond Mars

 Churyumov-Gerasimenko arrival: May 2014

 Rosetta's original goal was comet 46P/Wirtanen, but launch delays required a rerouting to 67P/Churyumov-Gerasimenko.
 The route is long, involving three Earth flybys (in 2005, 2007, and 2009) and one Mars flyby (February 25, 2007).
 It flew by asteroid 2867 Steins on September 5, 2008 and 21 Lutetia on July 10, 2010.
 Its long cruise will take it nearly to Jupiter's orbit before it travels inward again to rendezvous with the comet.
 Since Rosetta is solar-powered, ESA had to place it into a state of deep hibernation for this most distant period of its cruise.
-Rosetta went to sleep on June 8, 2011 and will not wake up again until January 20, 2014, five months before its arrival at Churyumov-Gerasimenko.
-After entering orbit, it will drop, a small lander, Philae, to the surface of the comet.
+Rosetta went to sleep on June 8, 2011 and woke up again on January 20, 2014, four months before its arrival at Churyumov-Gerasimenko.
+Rosetta entered orbit on August 6, 2014, and dropped its small lander, Philae, to the surface of the comet on November 12, 2014.
+Philae exhausted its battery on November 15, but there is a possibility that the lander may power up again when Churyumov-Gerasimenko approaches perihelion in August 2015.
+Meanwhile, the Rosetta orbiter is continuing its science mission in orbit around Churyumov-Gerasimenko.

 Launch: October 15, 1997